Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A business can purchase items to resell without paying the retail sales tax.
 The tax liability is passed from the wholesaler or distributor to the retailer, who will then charge state sales tax to the end-user of the item.

-Wholesalers and distributors will require a sales tax number, and the reseller will fill out a Washington Reseller Permit (also referred to as a resale certificate or sales tax exemption certificate) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number, and the reseller will fill out a Washington Reseller Permit (also referred to as a resale certificate or sales tax exemption certificate) to document that the purchased items are for resale.

 Contact information for the Washington Department of Revenue